goliatone/nikko/README.md

 We should be able to config rc

-TODO: move commands to plugins directory instead of lib
+~~TODO: move commands to plugins directory instead of lib~~
+TODO: `serve` should integrate localtunnel or ngrok

 Post install: it should install default plugins and template.